Hillary's Family Ties to School Privatizers, and Diane Ravitch's Review of Hoosier School Heist

 In fact, Hillary’s son-in-law, Marc Mezvinsky, is a hedge fund manager.
 His fund, Eaglevale Partners, recently lost a little money in Greece, a country which cannot pay back loans to billionaires, banksters, and hedge fund managers who have set in place legalized stealing in the form of disaster capitalism.

-One of the chief structures behind disaster capitalism across the planet is the World Bank, which Hillary once wanted to lead
+One of the chief structures behind disaster capitalism across the planet is the World Bank, which Hillary once wanted to lead.

 As a New York Times piece noted, Eaglevale Partners is a “fund that makes trades based on global economic and political events.”
 Several investors in Hillary’s son-in-law’s hedge fund, as the New York Times alsopointed out, have ties to the Clintons and have even funded Hillary’s campaign chest.
 Goldman Sachs is one of these.
 As of November 2010, Goldman Sachs, through its Charter School Loan Facility, was funding 130 charter schools across the US.
 Hillary’s son-in-law was once a Goldman Sachs employee.